At a Glance

 GE Artistry Series

-GE Artistry series was a retro-looking white and steel line.
-I like retro is also known as mid-century, deco, but in a bar or restaurant, not in my home.
+GE's Artistry series was a retro-looking white and steel line.
+I like retro, also known as mid-century deco, but in a bar or restaurant, not in your home.

 Frigidaire Silver Mist Finish